-At March 31, 2022, Warrior Gold had working capital of \$255,879 (March 31, 2021 - \$189,906).
-The Company completed three non-brokered private placement financings raising \$1,446,250 in September 2021, \$200,000 in December 2021 and \$536,900 in July 2022; however, additional capital will be required to meet the Company's ongoing corporate costs and to undertake the Company's exploration program planned for 2022.
+At September 30, 2022, Warrior had working capital deficiency of \$84,899 (working capital on March 31, 2022 - \$255,879).
+The Company completed non-brokered private placement financings of \$536,900 in July 2022 and \$1,646,250 in the year ended March 31, 2022; however, additional capital will be required to meet the Company's ongoing corporate costs and to undertake the Company's exploration program planned for 2022.

-Warrior Gold has a history of losses and the Company's ability to continue as a going concern is highly dependent on its ability to obtain necessary financing to fund exploration and general and administrative expenses, the discovery of economically recoverable mineral reserves, confirmation of the Company's interest in the underlying mineral claims, and future profitable production or proceeds from the sale of the Property.
-Warrior Gold has been successful with equity raisings in the past but there is no assurance of its success in the future.
+Warrior has a history of losses and the Company's ability to continue as a going concern is highly dependent on its ability to obtain necessary financing to fund exploration and general and administrative expenses, the discovery of economically recoverable mineral reserves, confirmation of the Company's interest in the underlying mineral claims, and future profitable production or proceeds from the sale of the Property.
+Warrior has been successful with equity raisings in the past but there is no assurance of its success in the future.